pyOpenSci/handbook/_sources/CONTRIBUTING.md.txt

 a tool for quickly building environments and running commands within them.
 Nox ensures that your environment has all the dependencies needed to build the documentation.

-If you plan to submit a pull request with changes to the guide, you can chose to submit a pr and view the associated build online in Circle CI.
+If you plan to submit a pull request with changes to the guide, you can choose to submit a PR and view the associated build online in CircleCI.
 Or you can choose to build the documentation locally to test a pull request.

 To build locally, follow these steps: